asbl/miniworldmaker/source/docs/source/en_09_gui.md

         self.window.add_container(ActionBar(self), dock="bottom")
 ```

-### The Token Toolbar
+### The ActiveActorToolbar

-The token shows you all current information about a token (position, direction, borders touched, ...).
+The ActiveActorToolbar shows you all current information about an actor (position, direction, borders touched, ...).

 You can initialize the token toolbar as follows:

 ```
-        actor_toolbar = TokenToolbar(self)
+        actor_toolbar = ActiveActorToolbar(self)
         self.window.add_container(actor_toolbar, dock="right", size=400)
 ```

-The token or actor that is displayed with the token toolbar can be selected by clicking on the corresponding actor.
+The actor that is displayed with the toolbar can be selected by clicking on the corresponding actor.